vlinecars/vlinecars.github.io/about.md

 ### 2016

-The *V/LineCars.com* team loses control of the vlinecars.com domain name, it is purchased by a driving school, followed by a domain squatter who runs a blog about coffee tables!
+The *V/LineCars.com* team loses control of the vlinecars.com domain name, it is purchased by a driving school, followed by a domain squatter who ran a blog about coffee tables!

 ### 2018